olasitarska/coc-handbook/response/team_meeting_1.md

 	Member who received the report should fill everyone in, and if the report has been written down, everyone should also read it.
-If the situation is time-sensitive or someone is in physical danger, you need to stop now and take immediate action: keep people safe.
+If the situation is time-sensitive or someone is in physical danger, you need to stop now and take immediate action: keep people safe first.
 If the issue is not time-sensitive, make sure the reporter already knows that you're working on resolving it.
 Only then carry on.
 - **Document and write an internal report**